SETAC Europe is calling for nominations for the Return to Science Grant.

 Grant recipients should be recent SETAC members and based in a geographical area administered by SETAC Europe (i.e. Europe, Russia, Middle East).
 Eligible applications will be made within approximately twelve months of a professional break taking place.

-Applications can be directed to Rebecca Bundschuh in the SETAC Europe Office.
+Applications must be directed by 1 March 2019 to Rebecca Bundschuh in the SETAC Europe Office.

 The Return to Science Grant will be announced at the SETAC Europe Annual Meeting after evaluation by the Awards Committee using a multiple review approach and marking criteria.
 Only applications of a high standard will be awarded a grant.
 In a situation where the applications do not meet the desired standard, no award will be made and the money will be carried over to fund multiple awards the following year.